P0ngCh4ng/WebShiori/readme.md

 If you click on webpage, this extention will save the point where you read.

-Even you close and save to bookmark the webpage, you can open.
+Even if you saved it in your bookmarks or temporarily saved it in another extension, you can open it again from there!